SoftwareAG/sagdevops-templates/templates/sag-spm-boot-winrm/README.md

 PS> Restart-Service winrm
 ```

-### System requirements for the Command Central machine
+### System requirements for Command Central

+The machine where Command Central is installed should meet the following requirements:

 * Windows 7 of higher
 * PowerShell version 5.0 or higher